Take Steps to Reduce Second-hand Smoke

 • Discussing or asking for a discussion about a no-smoking policy (which could include declarations and rules) at the condo board of directors meeting or annual general meeting.

-• A smoke-free committee could be formed to work on the issue.
+• Forming a smoke-free committee to work on the issue.

 If the board of directors is not supportive of moving forward with a no-smoking policy, another option is to call an owners meeting.
-For more information, refer to the Condominium Authority of Ontario, the Condominium Act, the Canadian Condominium Institute, or reach out to a a legal professional with expertise in condominium law.
+For more information, refer to Condominium Authority of Ontario, the Condominium Act, Canadian Condominium Institute or reach out to a legal professional with expertise in condominium law.

 Other steps that can be taken if second-hand smoke is an ongoing problem:

-• If second-hand smoke exposure is a problem, write a complaint letter to the condominium corporation requesting they take action.
+• Write a complaint letter to the condominium corporation requesting they take action.

 • Provide documented evidence about the source of the smoke, frequency, duration, health impact and the impact on the use and enjoyment of the unit.